krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

 banner_image: 20211226-224112-peru-KXL08423-Pano-Edit.jpg
 ---

 This is a post some twenty years in the making.
 So many of us, I think, have seen a photo of Machu Picchu and thought, "Wow!
 I wanna go there."
-I know I did, and for a couple of decades I've let that sit on my bucket list.
+I know I did, and for a couple of decades I let that sit on my bucket list.
 Well this December I finally went there - and after so many years of building great expectations, the journey exceeded them.
 Let me tell you about it.

 # Day 1: Into the Wild